Zawartas/labirynth/README.md

 # labirynth
-Program that searches for exit paths
+Program that searches for exit paths in labirynth plus algoithms for finding either shortesor quickest paths